bssrdev/wilderhood/_intimatelandscapes/2016-07-25-Adding-Depth-and-Variety-of-images.markdown

 </p>

 <p>
 Landscape photography often revolves around evoking emotions and portraying the depth in the scene.
-We always try to bring in concepts of leading lines and elements to show the depth of an image.
+We always try to bring in <em>concepts of leading lines and elements to show the depth of an image.</em>
 </p>

 <p>